 On April 1, 2013, the Company issued a three-year subordinated promissory note to the selling shareholders of SGI in the principal amount of US \$2,482,317 (the "SGI Note"), with a maturity date of April 1, 2016 (the "SGI Maturity Date").
 The SGI note is non-interest bearing.
-Principal payments of \$482,317 will be made in October 2013 and the remaining \$2,000,000 will be paid at the SGI Maturity Date.
+Principal payments of \$482,317 were made in October 2013 and the remaining \$2,000,000 will be paid at the SGI Maturity Date.
 Since the note is non-interest bearing, the Company recorded a debt discount of \$156,880 at the time of issuance for the estimated net present value of the obligation and accretes the net present value of the SGI Note obligation up to the face value of the SGI Note obligation using the effective interest method as a component of interest expense.
-Accretion of the debt discount totaled \$12,686 for the year ended June 30, 2013.
+Accretion of the debt discount totaled \$51,439 and \$12,686 for the year ended June 30, 2014 and 2013, respectively.
 Accretion of the debt discount was charged to interest expense.

 SGI finances the purchase of most of its seed inventory from growers pursuant to a seasonal credit facility with National Australia Bank Limited ("NAB").
-The current facility expires on January 31, 2014 (the "NAB Facility Agreement") and, as of June 30, 2013, \$6,755,998 was outstanding under this facility and \$2,377,002 was available for future borrowings.
+The current facility expires on January 1, 2015 (the "NAB Facility Agreement") and, as of June 30, 2014, \$7,583,405 was outstanding under this facility.

-The NAB Facility Agreement comprises several facility lines, including a market rate facility (AUD \$8,500,000 limit which translates to USD \$7,763,050 at June 30, 2013), an overseas bills purchased facility (AUD \$500,000 limit which translates to USD \$456,650 at June 30, 2013), and an overdraft facility (AUD \$1,000,000 limit which translates to USD \$913,300).
-The market rate facility and overseas bills purchased facility are interchangeable and have a combined limit of AUD \$9,000,000 (which translates to USD \$8,219,700 at June 30, 2013).
-The market rate facility is to be reduced in stages according to the following schedule: AUD \$7,000,000 by October 31, 2013; AUD \$6,000,000 by November 30, 2013; and AUD \$5,500,000 by December 31, 2013.
+The NAB Facility Agreement comprises several facility lines, including an overdraft facility (AUD \$980,000 limit which translates to USD \$923,062 at June 30, 2014) and an interchangeable market rate facility and an overseas bills purchased facility (AUD \$9,000,000 combined limit which translates to USD \$8,477,100 at June 30, 2014).
+The market rate facility is to be reduced in stages according to the following schedule: AUD \$7,000,000 by October 31, 2014; AUD \$6,000,000 by November 30, 2014; and AUD \$5,500,000 by December 31, 2014.

 SGI may access the facilities in combination; however, each facility bears interest at a unique interest rate calculated per pricing period--an interval (ranging from 7 to 180 days) between interest rate adjustments.
 Each facility's interest rate is calculated as the sum of an applicable indicator rate plus customer margin.
 The indicator rate for the market rate facility is equal to the "bid rate" quoted on the Bank Bill Swap Bid (BBSY) page of the Reuters Monitor System at or about 10:15 am Sydney Time on the banking date immediately preceding the commencement of the applicable pricing period.
-Under the market rate facility the customer margin is equal to 2.6% per annum.
-Currently, SGI's facilities accrue interest at approximately the following effective rates: market rate facility, 6.8% calculated daily; overseas bills purchased facility, 3.6% to 3.9% calculated daily; and overdraft facility, 8.1% calculated daily.
+Under the market rate facility the customer margin is equal to 2.35% per annum.
+Currently, SGI's facilities accrue interest at approximately the following effective rates: market rate facility, 6.6% calculated daily; overseas bills purchased facility, 3.6% to 3.9% calculated daily; and overdraft facility, 7.6% calculated daily.